Inspection Management Software for Gas and Steam Turbines

 Turbines are one of the most critical and expensive equipment in a power station.
 Intertek’s Aware inspection management software tracks trends, and reports steam and gas turbine conditions which helps reduce outage incidences while maintaining reliable and efficient operation.
 In addition, utilities can now extend the duration between overhauls safely because they have accurate history and data analysis to support these recommendations.

-Aware can be used to manage your turbine inspection program.
+Aware can be used to manage your turbine inspection program offering you Total Quality Assurance.
 Every documentation, trending and reporting requirement of your turbine condition, maintenance activities, repairs and inspections are available to all members of your teams at all times.
 The software enables personnel to manage the flow of information during turbine outage inspections, and turn that information knowledge for subsequent outages.

 The engineer performing the inspection records conditions found, recommendations, and priorities for each component of the turbine as they are inspected.
 At the end of each day, a plant engineer reviews the recommendations flagged as needing immediate attention.
 If he concurs with the recommendation, it is then flagged for the planner.
 The planner logs onto the Aware application, and can see a consolidated list of recommendations by component, priority, and date.
 He then schedules the work, and utilizing the existing work order management system, assigns the work to new or existing work orders.